310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% bubble Midori sighfrown %}
 Whew.
 It’s finally over…

-The photoshoot dragged on for so long… I just couldn’t draw out the right nuance for the photos... or more like, my synergy with the photographer wasn’t great…
+The photoshoot dragged on for so long… I just couldn’t draw out the right nuance for the photos… or more like, my synergy with the photographer wasn’t great…
 {% endbubble %}

 {% bubble Midori smile %}